Tesfa-B/alx-system_engineering-devops/0x01-shell_permissions/README.md

- chmod -R ugo+X . : adds execute  permission to all subdirectories of Pwd chmod -m 751 my_dir : creates my-dir with rwx rx r permission chgrp school  hello: changes group owner to school chown vincent:staff . changes the owner to vincent and group owner to staff" chown -h vincent:staff _hello : changes the owner and  group owner for _hello"
+ chmod -R ugo+X . : adds execute  permission to all subdirectories of Pwd chmod -m 751 my_dir : creates my-dir with rwx rx r permission chgrp school  hello: changes group owner to school chown vincent:staff .: changes the owner to vincent and group owner to staff" chown -h vincent:staff _hello : changes the owner and  group owner for _hello" chown --from=guillaume betty hello: if its from guillaume change the ownership to betty telnet towel.blinkenlights.nl: fetches starwars from remote server